Partial identification via conditional linear programs: estimation and policy learning: Decision making with de-biased bound estimators

 For a policy $\pi$, let $\mathcal{B}_L(x, \pi(x))$ denote the set of optimal bases given the objective vector $\bm{c}(x, \pi(x))$ and let $\widehat{B}_L(x, \pi(x))$ be the plugin estimate of an optimal basis.
 Then, we estimate a policy $\hat{\pi}$ by maximizing the de-biased BFS estimator of the lower bound on the expected objective value.
 Denoting $\hat{\bm{p}}(x, \pi(x)) \equiv A^{-1}_{\widehat{B}_L(x, \pi(x))} \hat{\bm{b}}(x)$, the minimax optimal policy $\hat{\pi}$ is given by

 To evaluate the quality of the estimated policy $\hat{\pi}$, we compare it to the best-in-class policy that maximizes the true lower bound on the expected objective value, i.e. $\pi^\ast \in \argmax_{\pi \in \Pi} \theta_L(\pi)$, using the \emph{excess regret}, $\theta_L(\pi^\ast) - \theta_L(\hat{\pi})$.
-Controlling this excess regret involves (a) linking the excess regret to the bias in the de-biased BFS estimator, and (b) applying standard results on empirical risk minimization.
+Controlling this excess regret involves (i) linking the excess regret to the bias in the de-biased BFS estimator, and (ii) applying standard results on empirical risk minimization.

 To do so, we first make a stronger version of the margin condition in Assumption~\ref{a:margin}. \begin{assumption}[Strong margin condition] For a given $\pi$ define the sub-optimality gap as

 where if $\mathcal{B} \setminus \mathcal{B}^\ast_L(x, \pi(x)) = \emptyset$, then $\Delta_L(x, \pi(x)) = 0$.
 There exists an $\alpha > 0$, such that for all $\pi \in \Pi$, $P\left(0 < \Delta_L(X, \pi(X)) \leq t \right) \lesssim t^\alpha$. \end{assumption} Assumption~\ref{a:margin_strong} is primarily a requirement on the form of the objective function $\bm{c}(x, \pi(x))$.
 It restricts the number of cases where $\bm{c}(x, \cdot)$ is such that it is possible to choose a policy value $\pi(x)$ with a small sub-optimality gap $\Delta_L(x, \pi(x))$.
 If the optimal BFS does not depend on the policy value $\pi(x)$ (e.g. if the objective function is linear in $\pi(x)$), then this ``strong'' margin condition is is not stronger than the margin condition in Assumption~\ref{a:margin}.